ythuangyt/friendship-mobility/index.md

 document.getElementById(selected3).classList.add("active");
 }
 </script>
+Consider each user as a node in a graph, and edges represent the friendship between users.
+2-edges friends of one user are those whose distance to that user is 2-edges in the graph.
+The same rules apply to 3-5 edges friends.

-For friends from both same and different countries, we measure the similarity distribution of 1 to 5-edges friendships and the strangers.
-Undoubtedly, as the edge of the friendships grows, the similarity decrease.
-Among all, we noticed that the similarity of strangers falls approximately between the similarity of 4-edges and 5-edges friendship.
+For friends from same and different countries, we measure the similarity distribution of friends, 2 to 5-edges friends and pairs of strangers.
+Undoubtedly, as the edge number of the friends grows, the similarity decreases.
+Among all, we noticed that the similarity of strangers falls approximately between the similarity of 4-edges and 5-edges friends.

 To see how far away the strangers are, let us start discussing from your 5-edges friends.
-As we can see in the figure, both distributions show that you are really far away from your 5-edges friends, and you are even further away from the ones ones in a different country.
-The difference between the two distributions lies the diversity of cultures and lifestyles.
-Then as the number of edges decreases, the similarity between friends grows, and the gap between the same and different countries friendship decrease.
-Surprisingly, the gap is barely recognizable between the two categories of 1-edges friends!
-It appears that as the friendship is getting closer and closer, the bond that ties you and your cross-counrty friends together will the cultural differnce between you.
+As we can see in the figure, distribution of cosine similarity and most common location types show that one is really far away from 5-edges friends, and even further away from the ones in a different country.
+Distributions difference of people from the same and different countries results from the diversity of cultures and lifestyles.
+As the number of edges decreases, the similarity between friends grows, and the gap between the same and different countries decreases.
+Surprisingly, the gap of same and different countries is barely recognizable between friends!
+It appears that as the friendship is getting closer and closer, the bond that ties you and your cross-counrty friends together will stronger than the cultural differnce between two of you.

 ###  Is your friendship fading?